ysyk2021/the-resilient-entrepreneur-turning-setbacks-into-opportunities-and-learning-from-mistakes-to-build/kdp.md

 MingHai Zheng is the founder of zhengpublishing.com and lives in Wuhan, China.
 His main publishing areas are business, management, self-help, computers and other emerging foreword fields.

-Certainly!
-Here are 20 Amazon search keywords related to "The Resilient Entrepreneur: Turning Setbacks into Opportunities and Learning from Mistakes to Build a Successful Business":

 1. Entrepreneurship
 2. Business Success
 3. Resilience